What are your plans for the year ahead? As ideas are formed and goals set, you may picture yourself moving forward in a shiny new vehicle.

-An effective way of turning that vision into reality is to work out the steps you must take to get there.
+An effective way of turning that vision into reality is to first work out the steps you must take to get there.

 1. Understand your financial situation